 A timetable of RRDP sessions is published at the start of each term, and you can make bookings through Reading's student information system (RISIS).
-You can now view the RRDP timetable for Spring 2018.
+You can now view the RRDP summer term 2018 timetable.

 If a course is oversubscribed, you will be placed on a waiting list in case someone else drops out.
 We aim to run the most popular courses several times throughout the year, giving you the chance to attend at a later date.